BoJack Horseman Recap: Three Little Lies

 And so BoJack works with Hollyhocks, cramming through his list of bad ex-girlfriends and one-night stands from 18 years ago.
 Along the way, he effectively shrugs at his demons, malice, and wake of destruction.
 Most enlightening is the fact he slept with the head of his fan club.
 When Hollyhocks registers dismay, he responds with indignant sarcasm: “Yeah, oh my God, what a monster!
 I slept with someone who loved me more than anybody else and dedicated her life to knowing things about me and caring about me.
 How could I be so shallow?!”
 Which, of course, reveals the most immense shallowness in the world: He only cares about her surface-level love for him and never once considers his actual effect upon her because his love is a one-way street.
 Things don’t go much better when BoJack later needs to distract this superfan, and they quickly fall back into the old dynamic where she asks Horsin’ Around trivia while they have sex.
 (Yikes.)

 Still, their efforts to find Hollyhock’s mom end in vain.
-She’s heartbroken and it goes beyond mere Freaky Friday fantasies, revealing two painful truths: (1) Hollyhocks wants a mom and will never get to have that reality, and (2) that wanting a mom means her dads were somehow not enough.
+She’s heartbroken and it goes beyond mere Freaky Friday fantasies, revealing two painful truths: 1) Hollyhocks wants a mom and will never get to have that reality, and 2) that wanting a mom means her dads were somehow not enough.
 (There’s that word again, “enough.”)
 Hollyhock’s youth does not allow her to realize the first doesn’t make the second true, nor helps it her understand that it’s okay to want a deeper understanding of selfhood.
 But as she cries — a.k.a. the one thing BoJack cannot do and thus a trigger for him — she tells BoJack, “They’re really good dads, I should get back to them,” and suddenly all of his broken machinery kicks into gear.
-He can’t let her leave, but he cannot open up and simply tell her this, so opts for the Grand Lie: He tells her that there is another (fake) mom out there they can still track down.
+He can’t let her leave, but he cannot open up and simply tell her this, so opts for The Grand Lie: He tells her that there is another (fake) mom out there they can still track down.
 It is the lie that can never end well.
 In fact, it is the lie that guarantees it will not end well.
 But that does not matter, because it is a lie born out of fear.
-It is the fear of being alone, of seeing anything outside of the moment around yourself, believing you can just keep pushing it down the line and outrun it, instead of actually facing the loneliness and emotions within your small flicker of a heart.
+It is the fear to be alone, to see anything outside of the moment around yourself, the belief you can just keep pushing it down the line and outrun it, instead of actually facing the loneliness and emotions within your small flicker of a heart.

 At the center of these three lies is the notion of avoiding conflict in the moment.
 BoJack cannot open up.
 Carolyn cannot talk about her deeper fears of parenthood and infertility.
 Diane cannot tell Mr. Peanutbutter the truth about his faults and delusions.
 But more than that, these three characters fear losing the love that their current situations provide, and so they do not speak up to work through it.
 These lies are about the nexus of intimacy, selfhood, and most of all, the strange motivating urges that we can barely admit to ourselves.
 But as with all lies, in time they catch up with us.